 • If you make monetary contributions, your deduction is limited to 60% of your AGI.
 Any excess above the 60%-of-AGI limit may be carried over for up to five years.

 • If you donate appreciated property held longer than one year (i.e., it would qualify for long-term capital gain treatment if sold), you can generally deduct an amount equal to the property’s fair market value (FMV) on the donation date, up to 30% of your AGI.
+Donating appreciated assets can be especially lucrative since you avoid capital gains tax and, if applicable, the net investment income tax (NIIT) on the appreciation.
 But the deduction for short-term capital gain property is limited to your initial cost.

-Tip: Any excess above the 30%-of-AGI limit may be carried over for up to five years.
+Tip: Any contributions in excess of the AGI limits may be carried over for up to five years.

 Alternative Minimum Tax